jamesfrancois/LIS4369/README.md

     - List of git commands

 2. [A2 README.md](a2/README.md "My A2 README.md file")
-    - To
+    - Screenshot of Payroll with Overtime
+    - Screenshot of Payroll with no Overtime
-    - Be
+    - Screenshot of a2_payroll.ipynb
-    - Determined
+    - Link for a2_payroll.ipynb

 3. [A3 README.md](a3/README.md "My A3 README.md file")
     - To